 Throughout most of the 1970s, International Scouts sat in the driveway of my parent’s home.
 A second gas crisis and longer commutes forced a second-generation Honda Civic to take over that space by the early 1980s.
-Consequently, this vintage of Civic such as this 1983 Wagon currently listed here on Craigslist in Ithaca, New York holds a special place in my heart.
+Consequently, this vintage of Civic such as this 1983 Wagon originally listed in July 2021 on Craigslist in Ithaca, New York holds a special place in my heart.
 Offered at $5,000 by who we believe might be the original owner, comparing that price against the Collector Car Market Review Online Tool confirms the asking price falls between this guide’s #2 “Very Good” estimate of $4,450 and it’s #1 “Excellent” appraisal of $6,000.

 Honda introduced the larger second-generation Civic line in the summer of 1979 as a 1980 model.
 All Civic engines now used Honda’s CVCC cylinder head design, which added a third valve per cylinder that facilitated lean-burn swirl technology.
 This generation was available with a 1335 cc (“1300”) engine and with an optional 1488 cc (“1500″) version; power outputs varied considerably between Japan, Europe, North America, and other markets.
 Honda offered the second-generation Civic in the U.S. as either a three-door hatchback, a four-door sedan, or a five-door wagon.
 For the 1981 model year, Honda replaced its outdated, two-speed, semi-automatic”Hondamatic” transmission with a more modern three-speed unit which helped broaden the car’s appeal among U.S. consumers.